ErickHoward/river-dart-project/River Dart.md

 3. River Dart Country Park

 The reason for choosing these locations is that they all fit the criteria above.

+Dartmeet is a popular tourist location where the East and West Dart meet.

+Newbridge Car Park is a carpark on the side of a road by a bridge over the Dart.

+The River Dart Country Park is a park that is popular with families as children can quite safely play in the river.

 The sites are not very far apart; however, they are all a few miles from each other along the river, which should be far enough to prove or disprove the hypothesis.